David Whiscombe comments on temporary relocation.

 The rules don’t apply only to secondments within the UK: they can also apply to international secondments.
 Although there are separate statutory provisions that apply only to certain international moves, those provisions are often less beneficial than the main secondment rules (they don’t cover accommodation costs, for example) so it is always worth looking at the general “secondment” provisions first.

 There are restrictions and complications, of course: HMRC guidance on the rules runs to 150 paragraphs or so!
 One key restriction is that the secondment must be for a period that is expected to be less than two years, at the end of which the employee will revert to working for the employer elsewhere (which may be either the original workplace or some other place of secondment).
 So if there is not going to be a job to go back to, the relieving rules don’t apply.

 Normally, there won’t be relief if an employee moves to take up a new employment with a new employer.
 This can be particularly relevant in the case of international moves: if for example an employee of a US company comes to the UK to take up employment with a UK subsidiary for a year or so, with a view to subsequently returning home and resuming his US employment, the rules won’t apply.
 But if he continues throughout to be employed by the US parent throughout his secondment to the UK (even though directed and physically paid by the UK subsidiary), relief should (subject to all the other conditions) be available.
 At the margins it may be difficult to say whether a single employment continues throughout: large amounts of tax relief may be at stake and care should be taken in the structuring.

-For more information, please get in touch with your usual BKL contact or reply to this email.
+For more information, please get in touch with your usual BKL contact or use our enquiry form.